15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 After walking along 8-foot-high quarry walls and viewing preserved samples of quarry machinery, you can take a break at the nearby picnic tables.

-Take part in guided tours that are available from December through April for only $2.5 per person, or enjoy one of five self-guided tours along 1.5 miles of trails to explore rich native flora and learn more about the area’s natural and cultural resources.
+Take part in guided tours that are available from on weekends (they are included in your $2.50 entrance fee), or enjoy one of five self-guided tours along 1.5 miles of trails to explore rich native flora and learn more about the area’s natural and cultural resources.

 6. Enjoy Seafood at Chef Michael’s